 Covariates as Continuous Predictor Variables

 The confusion is that, really, the model doesn’t care that the covariate is something you don’t have a hypothesis about.
-Something you’re just controlling for.
+Something you’re just adjusting for.
 Mathematically, it’s the same model, and you run it the same way.

 And so people who understand this often use the term covariate to mean ANY continuous predictor variable in your model, whether it’s just a control variable or the most important predictor in your hypothesis.
 And I’m guilty as charged.
 It’s a lot easier to say covariate than continuous predictor variable.